 Throughout the last few years we have developed our commitment to the Eco school project.
-We were delighted to be awarded the silver award in 2013; ‘For our achievement in a sustainable lifestyle’.
-We are now very excited to be working towards achieving the green flag award.
+We were delighted to be awarded the silver award in 2013; ‘For our achievement in a sustainable lifestyle’ and we were awarded the green flag in 2018.

 The Eco committee consist of staff and parents who are instrumental in developing various projects.
 The committee meet up once every half term to discuss any issues regarding the environmental review, come up with an action plan and track the progress of gaining the Green Flag Award.

 We have set up a small recycling station within the reception area to allow the community to recycle: